L3viathan/schikanoeschen/english.md

 Stacks E-H of both sides are considered the board, stacks D are the →final stacks, stacks A-C are considered stacks of the player sitting in front of them.

+The remaining cards become the main stack (stack A), between the main stack and the side stack, leave a space for another stack, the discard stack (stack B).
-The remaining cards become the main stack (stack A).
-The top card on stack C is then turned around and the player with the higher card begins as the active player.
+The top card on the side stack is then turned around and the player with the higher card begins as the active player.
 An ace is considered higher than other normal cards, a joker is higher than an ace.
 If the two values are the same, then clubs is better than spades is better than hearts is better than diamonds.

 If the two cards are identical, the cards on stack E decide, and if those are identical two, stack F, G, and H, in that order.
 If all open cards are exactly